 We are open at 2nd Street Swing to all types of clothing from casual to dressy.
 The main thing is that you are comfortable enough to move!
 To keep our dance floors safe please to NOT wear dance shoes that you wore outside in the rain, snow, or mud.
 Bring a clean pair with you to change into once you come inside.
 Check out more clothing info in our Do's and Don'ts section below!

 Are there age restrictions?

-- Swing dance is a great way to get exercise, socialize, and have fun for adults of any age!
+Swing dance is a great way to get exercise, socialize, and have fun for adults of any age!
 Tween and teenage dancers need to be mature enough to handle taking a group lesson and dancing with adults.
-We recommend our regular Sunday lesson and dance for those at least aged 10-12.
-We will host some totally family friendly open dances for all ages as well!
-Stay tuned!
+We will host some totally family friendly open dances for all ages including our Halloween Dance on Thursday, October 31st!

 What exactly is swing dancing and what styles do you teach?

-- We will be focusing our lessons on East Coast Swing as we start out.
 East Coast Swing uses a basic 6-count step pattern and was created by a group of dance instructors in the 1940s to provide a swing dance that was easy to learn for any level dancer.
 It continued to be popular through the beginnings of the Rock n' Roll era.
-In the future we will look to have intermediate lessons, lessons in other swing styles, and lessons on special subjects.
+Each Beginner’s Crash Course will be in this style.
+Our progressive lessons will be exploring East Coast Swing, Lindy Hop, Charleston, and more!